something-smart/ancestral-x-info/item-locations.md

 * Items are (generally) listed at the first obtainable point.
 Due to reasons such as delaying encounters, you may not be able to get them at that point.
 * HMs are indicated when backtracking is required.
 If you already have the relevant HM when you reach the location, it's not listed.
 * You can begin to farm money when you reach Santalune (from the cafe).
 Most people will give themselves infinite money here; technically, you do not have true infinite money until you reach the Berry Fields, due to the ability to grow berries, compost them into mulch, and sell the mulch.
 * *Pickup items are only obtainable if you have caught a pokemon with Pickup and chosen not to evolve it.
-The only pokemon with Pickup are Meowth, Teddiursa, Phanpy, Zigzagoon, and Lillipup.
+The only pokemon with Pickup are Teddiursa, Phanpy, Zigzagoon, and Lillipup.
 Available items scale with level, so this guide marks them when they become available within the level cap.